apaladines-techconsulting/Interview_Questions/README.md

-# Elev Speech:
+# Elevator Speech:

 Hello, I'm Andres, an accomplished iOS Developer with over 8 years of experience crafting refined mobile applications.
-My track record includes 4 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.
+My track record includes 5 published and successful apps, showcasing my experience in Objective-C, UIKit and SwiftUI.

-I contributed to the 'Northwest Mobile Banking' app redesigning UI components and implementing MVVM architecture.
-At Marriott International, I played a key role enhancing the 'Marriott Bonvoy' app.
-Some of the things I implemented were Apple accessibility APIs and migrating code from UIKit to SwiftUI.
+My contribution on 'Northwest Mobile Banking' app was redesigning UI components and implementing MVVM architecture.
+At Marriott, I played a key role enhancing the 'Marriott Bonvoy' app implementing Apple accessibility APIs and migrating code from UIKit to SwiftUI.
 I also have experience with the Agile approach and have managed end-to-end development at companies like Cardinal Health and Floor & Décor.

 I specialize in frameworks like UIKit, SwiftUI, Combine, CoreData, MapKit, CoreLocation and 3rd-party frameworks like AlamoFire and Firebase.
 I also excel at architecting solutions using design patterns like MVVM-C, VIPER and Clean Architecture.
 With a deep understanding of multithreading, I ensure seamless performance using GCD, Operation Queue, Actors and Await Async.
 While collaborating with cross-functional teams, I integrated CI/CD tools like Jenkins and Fastlane as part of my daily routine.
+Another part of my routine was managing version control with GIT.
+This included helping developers to deal with merge conflits and approving pull requests of previously reviewed code.

 With my technical depth and more than 12 years in IT, I am ready to bring substantial value to your technical endeavours.